JRCan2026/JRCan2026/README.md

-## Hi, my name is Roberto Araujo 👋
+## Hi! my name is Roberto Araujo 👋

 I am a modeler and data analyst with a background in Physics, Scientific Computing and Water Science.
 I have experience in statistical analysis, optimization and simulation of complex physical and environmental processes.